 There’s also an argument that washing some meats, such as bacon, is a good idea because it could possibly stop it from shrinking when cooked.

+There’s a fierce debate about whether it’s best to wash meat before cooking it – especially chicken.
 Whichever side of the debate you fall on, here are three methods of washing chicken:

 Using lemon juice, lime juice or vinegar to wash off chicken and fish before cooking is a common practice in the West Indies/Caribbean.